Metal collections care

-Metal could appear in your museum collections in any number of forms.
-Anything from medieval weapons to technological innovations could be made predominantly from metal.
+Metal may appear in your museum collections in a number of forms.

 - Has a metallic lustre

 - Conducts heat and electricity well

 It’s essential to care appropriately for metals in your collections to protect them from degradation and damage.